hyperloop-rails/powerstation/README.md

 Correspondingly, we have three branches where you can checkout each part individually, for example,
 ```$ git clone -b static-checker --single-branch https://github.com/hyperloop-rails/static-checker.git```.

+This branch includes only the source code for IDE plugin.

 ### Anti-patterns that current version of powerstation detects:

 1. Loop invariant queries